nickchops/MarmaladeQuickVirtualResolution/README.md

    called virtualResolution:applyToScene(myScene) and want to scale everything manually.

-virtualResolution:updateWindowSize()
+virtualResolution:update()
-   Call this is the window size changes (e.g. on desktop) to re-configure
+   Call this if the window size changes (e.g. on desktop) to re-configure

-virtualResolution:initialiseForUserCoordSpace(...)
+virtualResolution:initialise(...)
    Call this again if you want to change virtual resolution!

+virtualResolution:applyToScene(myScene)
+   If the window size changes, call this again to actually update the scene scaling

 myScene.scalerRootNode
    This node is added to a scene by virtualResolution:applyToScene() and does